robfinch/Qupls/README.md

 The instruction length decode is done within a single clock cycle so it may be used to update the instruction pointer in time to fetch the next block of instructions.

 ### Instruction alignment
-Instructions are aligned on five byte boundaries within a subroutine.
+Instructions are aligned on six byte boundaries within a subroutine.
 Conditional branch displacements are in terms of instructions since the branch occurs within a subroutine where all instructions are six bytes.
 Conditional branches have effectively a 19+ bit range, +/-384kB.
 For software compatibility a critical 18 bits range was needed.
-Subroutines may be aligned on any byte boundary, allowing position independent code placement.
+Subroutines may be aligned on any wyde boundary, allowing position independent code placement.
 Unconditional branch and jump displacements are in terms of bytes to accomodate the location of subroutines.

 ### Position Independant Code
-Code is relocatable at any byte boundary; however, within a subroutine or function the instructions should be contiguous, every six bytes, so that conditional branches will work.
+Code is relocatable at any wyde boundary; however, within a subroutine or function the instructions should be contiguous, every six bytes, so that conditional branches will work.

 ### Pipeline
 Yikes!
-There are roughly nine stages in the pipeline, fetch, align, extract (parse), decode, rename, queue, issue, execute and writeback.
+There are roughly ten stages in the pipeline, fetch, align, extract (parse) and pack, decode, rename, queue, issue, execute and writeback.
 The first step for an instruction is instruction fetch.
 At instruction fetch four instructions are fetched from the instruction cache.
 The fetched instructions are right aligned as a block then extracted from the cache line.
+Two cache lines worth of instructions are fetched in case an instruction crosses a cache-line boundary.
+That means 21 instructions are fetched, but only four are processed further.
 If there is a hardware interrupt, a special interrupt instruction overrides the fetched instructions and the PC increment is disabled until the interrupt is recognized.
 At the extract stage vector instructions are expanded into multiple scalar instructions for execution.
 The extract stage has a latency of three clock cycles to deal with extraction and expansion.
+Expanding vector instructions into scalar ones may result in extra NOPs being inserted.
+The pack stage of extract removes these NOPs.
 After instruction fetch and extract the instructions are decoded.
 Decoded architectural registers are then renamed to physical registers and register values are fetched.
 The instruction decodes are placed in the reorder buffer / queued.
 Once instructions are queued in the ROB they may be scheduled for execution.
 The scheduler has a fixed sized window of instructions it examines to find executable instructions.
 The window is from the far end of the ROB, the head point, backwards towards recently queued instructions.
 Only the oldest instructions in the queue are looked at as they are more likely to be ready to execute.
 The next stage is execution.
 Note that the execute stage waits until all the instruction arguments are valid before trying to execute the instruction.
 (This is checked by the scheduler).
+For vector instructions, the selected mask register must be valid.
+This is not needed for scalar instructions.
 Instruction arguments are made valid by the execution or writeback of prior instructions.
 Note that while the instruction may not be able to execute, decode and execute are *not* stalled.
 Other instructions are decoded and executed while waiting for an instruction missing arguments.
 This is the out-of-order feature of the processor.
 Execution of instructions can be multi-cycle as for loads, stores, multiplies and divides.
 At the end of instruction execution the result is placed into the register file.
 There may be a maximum of four instruction being executed at the same time.
 An alu, an fpu a memory and one flow control.
 Support to execute up to seven instructions is partially coded (2 ALU, 2 FPU, 2 Mem, 1 FCU).
 The last stage, writeback, reorders instructions into program order reading the oldest instructions from the ROB.
 The core may writeback or commit four instructions per clock cycle.
 Exceptions and several other oddball instructions like CSR updates are also processed at the commit stage.